-6. Data generated through the TOSSD framework can also be used to compile aggregates on sustainable development finance from the providers' perspective.
+- 6. Data generated through the TOSSD framework can also be used to compile aggregates on sustainable development finance from the providers' perspective.
 These data should be seen as complementary to the figures on Official Development Assistance (ODA) reported by members of the Development Assistance Committee of the OECD and many other provider countries.
-TOSSD aggregates by provider will not by any means replace ODA as a measure of donor effort, nor will they undermine some providers' commitment to reach the UN ODA/GNI target of 0.7%.

-7. The present Reporting Instructions - which have been developed by the international community3 working together in an open, inclusive and transparent manner - are designed to assist countries and institutions wishing to report data regarding the resources they are providing to developing countries in support of sustainable development and the 2030 Agenda.
+TOSSD aggregates by provider will not by any means replace ODA as a measure of donor effort, nor will they undermine some providers' commitment to reach the UN ODA/GNI target of 0.7%. - 7.
+The present Reporting Instructions which have been developed by the international community3 working together in an open, inclusive and transparent manner are designed to assist countries and institutions wishing to report data regarding the resources they are providing to developing countries in support of sustainable development and the 2030 Agenda.
 They will be updated and adjusted as and when the need arises.
 It is expected that the TOSSD framework will continue to exist beyond 2030, to continue promoting greater transparency on flows in support of sustainable development.

 3 The TOSSD Task Force which contributed to develop the TOSSD Reporting Instructions is composed of representatives of traditional and emerging provider and partner countries, from national statistical offices and development co-operation policy bodies as well as international organisations.
 The Task Force and its Secretariat held consultations with relevant stakeholder groups including CSOs, the Export Credit Group, as well as Arab providers of development co-operation.
-All background documents used in the course of the work of the Task Force are available at: http://www.oecd.org/dac/financing-sustainable-development/development-finance-standards/tossd-task-force.htm
+All background documents used in the course of the work of the Task Force are available at www.tossd.org.